weltond/DataStructure/LeetCode/recursion/698-Partition-to-K-Equal-Sum-Subsets.md

     }

+    // subSum:  target val (sum / k)
+    // start:   index of nums
+    // k:       k buckets
+    // sum:     target val (sum / k)
-    private boolean dfs(int[] nums, int subSum, int start, int k, int sum, boolean[] used) {
+    // used:    indicate if num in nums has been used or not private boolean dfs(int[] nums, int subSum, int start, int k, int sum, boolean[] used) {
         // base case, all bucket matches requirement if (k == 0) return true;